22 April, 2020

 For students and those looking to simply experiment with thermal simulations, there are reduced price academic license and even free open source CFD platforms available.
 If, however, engineers are looking to generate simulation for a device that is actually going to market, then a professional-grade thermal simulation platform is always the better option.

 The final consideration, when deciding which CFD software is best, is flexibility.
 The problem that a lot of engineers have with thermal simulation packages is that they get ‘locked in’ to a particular system, making it very hard to compare or switch in future.
-In fact, despite 71% of thermal engineers not being completely satisfied with their simulation packages, 60% haven’t switched provider in over 3 years.
+In fact, despite 71% of thermal engineers not being completely satisfied with their simulation packages, 60% haven’t switched their provider in over 3 years.

 To address this issue, 6SigmaET recently worked with Intel to develop a ‘neutral file format’ for CFD.
 As a result, models and simulations can now be shared and switched between different CFD software platforms.
 This means that engineers can easily move away from old or outdated platforms, and can test their products in multiple simulation suites without losing access or functionality.